 Key to the survival of any business is the ability to obtain and retain successful relationships.
 A CSM becomes vital when relationships and retention become paramount for ongoing financial success.

-Through their ongoing communication with customers, CSMs have the knowledge and ability to have data-driven conversations with customers that can lead to increased renewals, upsales and/or cross-sales of additional products/services that are in line with their business goals.
+Through their ongoing communication with customers, customer success managers have the knowledge and ability to have data-driven conversations with customers that can lead to increased renewals, upsales and/or cross-sales of additional products/services that are in line with business goals.

 In the case of upselling or cross-selling a new product or product upgrades, for instance, your CSM could help identify existing customers that have a need for a possible new product or feature and be able to cite possible benefits and limitations based on their in-depth knowledge of your customer’s needs and wants.